Year of Publication

 As students with disabilities age out of school-age resources, the need for self-evaluative skills in work tasks becomes more important.
 This study compared self-evaluation with reinforcement and self-evaluation with reinforcement plus external evaluation when completing room cleaning skills.
 The younger students did not demonstrate the ability to self-evaluate without external evaluation.
 Both conditions were effective when evaluating the older group of students.
 The author proposes additional research in looking at self-evaluative skills for specific age groups and conditions.

 Varisco, Allison Smith, "SELF-EVALUATION WITH AND WITHOUT EXTERNAL FEEDBACK TO INCREASE ROOM CLEANING SKILLS IN STUDENTS WITH MILD INTELLECTUAL DISABILITIES OR BEHAVIOR DISORDERS" (2014).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 8.